stevearc/aerial.nvim/README.md

   -- icon when the tree is collapsed at that symbol, or "Collapsed" to specify a -- default collapsed icon.
 The default icon set is determined by the -- "nerd_font" option below.
-  -- If you have lspkind-nvim installed, it will be the default icon set.
+  -- If you have mini.icons or lspkind-nvim installed, it will be the default icon set.
   -- This can be a filetype map (see :help aerial-filetype-map) icons = {},